CCI-MOC/moc-public/README.md

-# Massachusetts Open Cloud Shared Provisioning Layer
+# Massachusetts Open Cloud

-This repository contains the MOC's spl tool.
-There used to be other things here, hence the more general name.
-The tool itself will likely be renamed soon; when that happens the repo will follow suit.
+Say something good about the project

+For our documentation, see the following: [docs](docs/docs.md)